Overview

 Education

-J.D., University of California, Los Angeles, School of Law
+J.D., UCLA School of Law